Gum Grafting Can Correct Gum Recession Caused By Periodontal Disease

-Gum grafting in Encino, CA with Dr. Alfred Penhaskashi is a very common and effective way to correct receding gums for a healthier and more attractive smile.
+Dr. Alfred Penhaskashi and our team offer gum grafting to patients in Encino, CA. This is a very common and effective way to correct receding gums for a healthier and more attractive smile.

 Gum Grafting Treatments for Receding Gums